alessandrosimi/akka-guice/README.md

   ...
 }
 ```
-AkkaGuice provides API for Scala and Java.
-It also check the actor hasn't been bound as `Singleton`.
+AkkaGuice does also a sanity check to avoid the `Singleton` binding of actor.